CatBlock/catblock/BUILDING.md

 - ```-ext``` argument:
   * is optional
-  * specifies, whether a packed extension should be generated
+  * specifies, whether a packed extension should be generated or not
   * must be one of the following, when ```-ext``` is defined:
     * ```browser``` => creates a .zip file with _platform-specific_ suffix (intended for loading a packed extension in a browser)
     * ```zip``` => creates a .zip file with _.zip_ suffix (intended for uploading to extension stores)